 How can you serve consumers with integrity as you pursue profit?

 The average person encounters thousands of advertisements each day that market everything from ideas to skills to experiences.
-The Business - Marketing concentration trains Christian marketers who understand the needs of the customer and are able to develop and execute a clear and compelling marketing strategy in a God-honouring way.
+The Marketing program trains Christian marketers who understand the needs of the customer and are able to develop and execute a clear and compelling marketing strategy in a God-honouring way.
 You are grounded in a biblical framework for marketing, equipped to think deeply, ask tough questions, and create marketing plans that challenge society’s ethical status quo.

 Right from the start, the Redeemer School of Business equips you with strong analytical and decision-making skills, the ability to communicate clearly and succinctly, and a Biblically-based ethical framework.